ujjawalcsio/robotics_software_engineer/module_3_assignment/Readme.md

 - **Add visualization tags** to your robot's URDF to create the body, primarily using cylinder shapes for simplicity.

+- **How to Run**
+  - Follow the steps below to build and launch the 3 DOF robotic arm transform tree in ROS 2.
+  1. Navigate to the Workspace:

+      cd ~/assignment_ws
+  2. Build the Package:

+      colcon build
+  3. Source the Workspace:

+      source install/setup.bash
+  4. Launch the Transform Tree:

+      ros2 launch module_3_assignment view_tf.launch_1.py

+- After running the above command RViz and joint state publisher GUI will open automatically.
+To properly visualize the transform tree, follow these steps:

+    1. Set the Fixed Frame:

+        - In RViz, go to the "Global Options" panel on the left.

+        - Change "Fixed Frame" to "base_link".
+    2. Add the TF Display:

+        - Click the "Add" button in RViz.
+        - Select "By display type" → "TF", then click "OK".

+    3. Enable Link Names in TF:

+        - Expand the TF display in the left panel.
+        - Check the box labeled "Show Names".

+    4. Add the RobotModel:

+        - Click the "Add" button in RViz.
+        - Select "By display type" → "RobotModel", then click "OK".
+    5. Enable Description Topic in RobotModel:

+        - Expand the RobotModel display in the left panel.
+        - Check the box labeled "/robot_description".

+    6. Move the sliders in the GUI to control the joints.

 ### Task 3: Build a Mobile Manipulator

 - **Integrate the robotic arm** with a mobile robot platform: